Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-Amorphous Bi$_2$Se$_3$ thin films were thermally evaporated in a UHV chamber with base pressure of $10^{-9}$ Torr.
-The films were grown at room temperature from high purity ($99.999\%$) elemental Bi and Se single sources (for further growth and composition details see the Supplementary Materials).
-High resolution transmission electron microscopy (HRTEM), Fig. 1(A), shows no signs of crystalline order.
-The diffraction pattern in Fig. 1(A) inset shows a pattern typical of amorphous materials with well defined coordination and inter-atomic distance.
-There is a diffuse but well defined inner ring corresponding to the short-range ordering of nearest neighbors.
-The nearest neighbor spacing set by the inner ring ranges from \SI{2.8}{\angstrom} to \SI{3.0}{\angstrom}, compared to \SI{3.2}{\angstrom} in crystalline Bi$_2$Se$_3$ \cite{Friedensen:2018tem}.
-A 1D cut plot of the electron diffraction pattern intensities is shown in Fig. 1(B) as well as the expected reflections for the single crystal Bi$_2$Se$_3$ system.
-The ED pattern cut plot shows a well-defined diffuse diffraction ring proving the lack of long-range ordering.
-The Raman spectrum, Fig. 1(C), shows one broad peak between \SIlist{135;174}{cm^{-1}}.
-As the laser power increases two peaks are defined, which correspond to the bulk E$_{g}^{2}$ and A$_{1g}^{2}$ vibrational modes, respectively.
-The A$_{1g}^{1}$ van der Waals mode at $\sim$\SI{72}{cm^{-1}}, which corresponds to the layered structure of the crystal, is absent in our samples.
-Instead, we observe a peak at \SI{238}{cm^{-1}} not present in crystalline Bi$_2$Se$_3$, which we attribute to amorphous Se-Se bonding seen in Se films \cite{LUCOVSKY1967113}.
+High resolution transmission electron microscopy (HRTEM) on amorphous Bi$_2$Se$_3$ thin films, Fig. 1(a), shows no signs of crystalline order or even precursor lattice fringes which would have suggested incipient nanocrystals were starting to form.
+The diffraction pattern in the Fig. 1(a) inset is typical of amorphous materials with well-defined nearest neighbor coordination and inter-atomic distance.
+There is a diffuse but well-defined inner ring corresponding to the short-range ordering of nearest neighbors.
+To further ensure we are not probing nanocrystalline regions, scanning nanodiffraction was performed and shown in Fig. 1(b).
+Four select beam spots each separated by \SI{5}{nm} show amorphous speckle \cite{Treacy_2005} and no signs of Bragg peaks.
+The speckle visible in the scanning nanodiffraction images from Bi$_2$Se$_3$ is associated with local ordering and orientations of clusters of atoms, which correspond to near- and off-Bragg conditions.
+The diffracted intensity originates from nanoscale volumes within the sample.
+The speckle observed across the Bi$_2$Se$_3$ diffraction images is highly uniform, which is indicative of many randomly oriented nanoscale clusters of atoms with short range ordering in the amorphous structure.
+The diffracted intensity versus scattering vector $k$ for eight different regions is shown in Fig. 1(c), with a single peak corresponding to the diffuse diffraction ring.
+The nearest neighbor spacing set by the ring is \SI{2.39}{\angstrom}, compared to \SI{3.2}{\angstrom} in crystalline Bi$_2$Se$_3$ \cite{Friedensen:2018tem}.
+To further investigate the structure, fluctuation electron microscopy (FEM) was used to determine the variance of the diffracted intensity, from which medium range order (MRO) can be extracted and compared to that of nanocrystalline Bi$_2$Se$_3$.
+FEM is a scanning nanodiffraction technique that probes MRO in amorphous materials through statistical analysis of the variance in diffracted intensity as a function of scattering vector across many diffraction patterns.
+Fig. 1(d) presents the normalized variance of the diffracted intensity for amorphous Bi$_2$Se$_3$ and nanocrystalline Bi$_2$Se$_3$.
+The variance in diffracted intensity is a measure of the squared deviation (or fluctuations) in the intensity from the mean intensity at a specific scattering vector.
+The variance is normalized by dividing by the mean intensity for the specific scattering vector \cite{VOYLES2002147}.
+Bragg scattering from crystalline regions induces large variations in intensity compared to scattering from amorphous materials.
+The nanocrystalline sample shows a very large variance with multiple strong peaks due to crystalline order while the amorphous sample does not, providing clear evidence the amorphous samples are indeed amorphous.
+The electron diffraction scan shows a diffuse diffraction ring over the entire sample; together with the HRTEM images which show no sign of nanocrystals or precursor lattice fringes, these prove the amorphous nature of the film.
+The samples require selenium capping and subsequent decapping in order to preserve the surface for ARPES.
+To verify that the decapping process does not generate nanocrystalline regions, Fig. 1(e) displays a XRD $2\theta$ scan for amorphous Bi$_2$Se$_3$, showing a strong substrate peak and a low angle bump typical of amorphous materials which lack long range order but still maintain a well defined interatomic spacing.
+Electron diffraction confirms the decapped film is still amorphous.
+The Raman spectrum, Fig. 1(f), shows one broad peak between \SIlist{135;174}{cm^{-1}}.
+As the laser power increases two peaks can be resolved, which correspond to the bulk E$_{g}^{2}$ and A$_{1g}^{2}$ vibrational modes, respectively.
+The A$_{1g}^{1}$ van der Waals mode at $\sim$\SI{72}{cm^{-1}}, which is created by the layered structure of the crystal, is absent in our samples.
+Instead, we observe a peak at \SI{238}{cm^{-1}} not present in crystalline Bi$_2$Se$_3$, which we attribute to amorphous Se-Se bonding as seen in Se films \cite{LUCOVSKY1967113}.
 The Raman peaks broaden compared to the crystalline system; the full width half maximum of the E$_{g}^{2}$ mode is \SI{23.7}{cm^{-1}} compared to \SI{8.0}{cm^{-1}}~\cite{Zhang:2011raman}.
-The results in Fig. 1 show that our samples are amorphous and, while lacking a layered structure with a van der Waals gap, have a local bonding environment similar to the crystalline phase.
+Additionally, EDS maps confirm there is no clustering of Bi and Se in our films and show minimal spatial variations, further confirming that the films do not contain clusters or nanocrystals.
+These results show that our samples are amorphous and, while lacking a layered structure with a van der Waals gap, have a local bonding environment similar to the crystalline phase.
+Moreover, the decapping process important for the following sections does not induce crystallization.